1. Neighbours speak up about short-term rentals

 In the agency’s 2017-2018 annual report, the numbers show that more women are taking part in non-traditional trades, with the top five as cook (42 per cent), welder (18 per cent), construction technician (4.5 per cent), carpenter (7 per cent), and automotive service technician (4.7 per cent)

-I don’t think any of this numbers came as a surprise to me.
+I don’t think any of these numbers came as a surprise to me.
 There are still lots of women in education and healthcare roles, like nursing and dental hygiene.
 I was glad to hear some industries, like engineering and the military, are working to recruit more women.
 It would be interesting to see how many people of colour and Indigenous Nova Scotians are represented in the same sectors.

 Alexander Quon at Global tweeted out this photo yesterday.
 A nice message as we head into a long weekend.